 Disclosing a Criminal Record for an Arizona Applicant

-If abehavioral health professional license applicant is not required to disclose a legal misdemeanor DUI, the Arizona State Board can still has the authority to initiate an investigation based upon the results of a health care fingerprint background check.
+If a behavioral health professional license applicant is not required to disclose a legal misdemeanor DUI, the Arizona State Board can still have the authority to initiate an investigation based upon the results of a health care fingerprint background check.
 The Board will then contact thebehavioral health professional and initiate an investigation in their practice utilizing the law of Arizona.
-This license investigation determines whether the physician is a danger to the public, has any medical or mental health problems and whether thebehavioral health professional has rehabilitated in the time since the criminal misdemeanor DUI or DUI charges occurred.
+This license investigation determines whether the physician is a danger to the public, has any medical or mental health problems, and whether thebehavioral health professional has rehabilitated in the time since the criminal misdemeanor DUI or DUI charges occurred.
 Simply, the Board wants to know whether the applicant can provide safe medical care with a past criminal case involving alcohol or substance abuse.

 State Criminal Record and Convictions

 One question our attorneys are frequently asked is whether state law allows abehavioral health professional with a felony criminal background to get a license with the Arizona Behavioral Health Board?
 The short answer is, yes.
 A past felony forbehavioral health professionals will not necessarily prevent abehavioral health professional from obtaining a license or a career in the medical field.
-However, the Board has a public policy on their website which covers the details of under what circumstances abehavioral health professional with a case that resulted in a criminal sentence can get a license.
+However, the Board has a public policy on its website that covers the details of under what circumstances abehavioral health professional with a case that resulted in a criminal sentence can get a license.

 Criminal Charges forProfessionals Can Result in a Meeting

 When a professional applies to the Arizona Behavioral Health Board, they must disclose a felony criminal court sentence (and other similar offenses) on their application.
-Abehavioral health professional must self report a felony no matter how much time or how many years have passed since the conviction.
+Abehavioral health professional must self-report a felony no matter how much time or how many years have passed since the conviction.
 After self-reporting occurs, the Board contacts thebehavioral health professional and initiates an investigation utilizing the law of Arizona.
 The investigation helps to determine whether the medical professional is a danger to the public, has any medical or mental health problems and whether thebehavioral health professional has rehabilitated in the time since the criminal incident occurred.
 Simply put, the Board wants to know whether thebehavioral health professional applicant can provide safe medical care.

 Behavioral Health Board Probation Information

 When abehavioral health professional faces Arizona Behavioral Health Board Probation the probation is offered through a Consent Agreement.
 The Consent Agreement requires thebehavioral health professional to do certain things (drug testing, work supervision, counseling, continuing education).
-Or alternatively, refrain from doing things (using alcohol, prescribing schedule drugs, seeing certain patients, etc.).
+Or alternatively, refrain from doing things (using alcohol, prescribing scheduled drugs, seeing certain patients, etc.).
 The Arizona Behavioral Health Board can place physicians on probation through:

 - Consent Agreement with Probation

 Behavioral health professionals who hold a license in Arizona can face disciplinary actions by the Arizona Behavioral Health Board for many different reasons.
 If the Behavioral Health Board determines formal licensing action is necessary it will happen after the completion of an investigation.
 It’s the job of the Board to review any complaint alleging a violation of the Arizona Medical Practice Act and Arizona law.
-Thus, at an Arizona Behavioral Health Board Meeting the Board will vote to determine the outcome of each investigation, thus, a defense attorney may be needed.
+Thus, at an Arizona Behavioral Health Board Meeting, the Board will vote to determine the outcome of each investigation, thus, a defense attorney may be needed.
 The Board can vote on a non-disciplinary outcome or vote to offer thebehavioral health professional formal discipline.